jhinkey/liferay-docs/en/deployment/articles/05-upgrading-to-liferay-7-2/03-test-ugrading-a-liferay-backup-copy/02-pruning-the-database.markdown

 | Make sure the images show in the upgraded Web Content articles.

-Once you've successfully tested @product@ with its pruned database copy, you can upgrade the database to @product-ver@.
+Once you've successfully tested @product@ with its pruned database copy, you can upgrade the database to the latest DXP version.